 We do not wish to exclude any child from school, but sometimes this may be necessary.
-The school has therefore adopted the standard national list of reasons for exclusion, and the standard DfE quidance.
+The school has therefore adopted the standard national list of reasons for exclusion, and the standard DfE guidance.

-Only the Head Teacher (or the Acting Head Teacher) has the power to exclude a child from school.
+Only the Head Teacher has the power to exclude a child from school.
 The Head Teacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
 In extreme and exceptional circumstances the Head Teacher may exclude a child permanently.
 It is also possible for the Head Teacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.